KING’S LYNN TO DEREHAM RAILWAY

 1862 -1923

-The Great Eastern railway company took over the line, which was also to take over the Hunstanton Branch that also started from King's Lynn.
+The Great Eastern Railway Company took over the line, including the Hunstanton Branch, which started from King's Lynn.

-In 1911 there are said to have been seven up-and-down services.
+In 1911, there were said to have been seven up-and-down services.

 Down services